 - Affiliate and Senior Advisor – Lawrence Berkeley National Laboratory Electricity Markets and Policy Group

-- Arbitrator – American Arbitration Association National Roster of Neutrals
+- Arbitrator and Mediator – American Arbitration Association National Roster of Neutrals

 - Board Director, The Center for Energy Efficiency and Renewable Technologies (CEERT), a partnership of major environmental groups and private-sector clean energy companies

 Steve holds a M.S. in Mechanical Engineering from the University of California, Berkeley and a B.S. in Mechanical Engineering from the University of Michigan.
 He is a registered Mechanical Engineer in California.